-Target audience: Nonprofits, cause organizations, foundations, NGOs, social enterprises, businesses, digital marketers, educators, Web publishers, Pinterest users.
+Target audience: Nonprofits, social media managers, cause organizations, foundations, NGOs, social enterprises, businesses, educators, Facebook administrators.

 Guest post by Annie Lynsen

 Icame across an article on Lifehacker about applying the 80/20 rule to networking.

 The general premise is that you should spend 20 percent of your time cultivating new contacts and 80 percent of your time strengthening the relationships you already have.